jason-christopher/reading-notes/Code-102/Class-6.md

 ## Input

-* **prompt** - TThis will show a pop-up window with the text provided as the first parameter and with a textbox the user can fill in.
+* **prompt** - This will show a pop-up window with the text provided as the first parameter and with a textbox the user can fill in.
 When the user presses OK, the value in the text box will be returned by the `prompt()` function.
 Then, in this example we use the `document.write` method to update the HTML with the text.
 The textbox will be pre-filled with the content of the second parameter.
 This can be very useful if we would like to ask the user to edit some value.
 We can pre-fill the box with the old value.

 ```
 <script>